Pythonikk/Blog/README.md

 The goal here was to get a feel for the process of creating a simple Rails application-- to see how the components of MVC talk to each other, and experiment with some of these new methods.
 A minor goal was to practice deploying with Heroku.

-My implementation follows the recommendations of the tutorial with the addition of a header on each page linking back to the root page, rework of the way comments on an article appear, and some basic html formatting like <br> tags.
+My implementation follows the recommendations of the tutorial with the addition of a header on each page linking back to the root page, rework of the way comments on an article appear, and some basic html formatting like line breaks.

+Check it live on Heroku: [Blog App](https://bloggyblueblog.herokuapp.com/)

 ## Using Postgresql